nknnt/netdust/README.md

 # NetDust
-A clean, expressive language built for clarity — from entry point to blueprint.
+A clean, expressive language built for clarity — from entry point to architecture.

 ## Official Libraries
  + std/: The official standard library.
 It is stable with no major or breaking changes.